 It’s powerful, being able to see all that information at a glance, and the visual way that it changes your understanding and your perception of the content itself.
 Each course, when mind mapped, had a fingerprint that was unique to the knowledge of that course.
 And people started to remember and access it in that way.
 When you close your eyes and think back, ‘What is the information that I need to pull up in my head?,’ you see that mind map in your head.
 You go right to where it is.
 I think it’s a very powerful way for them to remember the information, access the information, and have a different relationship to it.

 Ultimately, Lucidchart provides a streamlined solution to the age-old problem of visual communication.
 Widespread adoption of the application resulted in improved collaboration and better understanding.
-Combined with Google Apps and the myCloud environment, Lucidchart has become a convenient one-stop shop for great-looking diagrams.
+Combined with G Suite and the myCloud environment, Lucidchart has become a convenient one-stop shop for great-looking diagrams.

 Pearson used the flexibility of Lucid technology to provide a domain-wide platform for collaboration.
 Employees support larger goals by using Lucidchart as the place of record for creating, sharing, and publishing important charts.